WillKoehrsen/jupyter-notebook-extensions/README.md

 ## Writing Your Own Extensions

 It's possible to write your own extensions to add anything you can think of to Jupyter Notebooks.
 The documentation is scarce, but try looking through some of the other examples to get the basics.
+[Here's the extent](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/internals.html) of the existing documentation.

 The point of this repository is to develop new Jupyter Notebook extensions.
 Any of the extensions here should be added to the `nbextensions` subdirectory of the  `jupyter_contrib_nbextensions` library installed